 Beyond Price Alone – A practical Checklist To Ensure Quality Parts, On Time

 When it comes to contract metal manufacturing services, the three Ps seem to be the primary drivers when selecting a supply partner – Price, Price, and Price.
 Certainly, reducing cost is critical for every buying situation.
 However, this focus alone may result in costs down the line.
-Which is why it’s also important to consider initial savings against future cost-rendering issues – whether production delays, rework, or customer rejections to name a few.
+Which is why it’s also important to consider initial savings against future cost-rendering issues.
+Whether that be production delays, rework, or customer rejections to name a few.

 Meanwhile, everyone stakes a claim at being the best quality and a “value-added supplier.”
 So how do you choose among the myriad of suppliers?
 That’s the million dollar question.
-To help you with your next supplier selection process, here’s a practical checklist to ensure that you’re working with the right supplier on your next job to get the parts you want, on time.
+To help you with your next supplier selection process, here’s a practical checklist to ensure that you’re working with the right supplier on your next job.
+Getting the parts you want, on tim e.

 Quality is no longer a “value” but an “expectation.”
 An essential need for every purchaser is to confirm that the supplier’s quality meets the demanded requirements.
 One of the best ways to verify quality is to work with a supplier that is ISO 9001 Certified.

 An ISO certified company will have the data to back up a claim of “quality.”
 ISO certified suppliers will also have well-defined and documented procedures to improve the consistency of their products.
-This includes a definition and measure of quality, procedures in place to ensure corrective action is taken whenever defects occur, and the ability to catch and correct defects early on at a lower cost.
+This includes a definition and measure of quality, procedures in place to ensure corrective action is taken whenever defects occur.
+As well as the ability to catch and correct defects early on at a lower cost.

 Having quality parts and having them arrive on-time, is key to success for any purchaser.
-Delays in delivery will result in downtime, late delivery to your customers, and general chaos within your operation.
+Delays in delivery will result in downtime and late delivery to your customers.
+Which brings chaos within your operation.
 An ISO certified supplier will have metrics to quantify their on-time delivery – ask for it.
 A good supplier will gladly supply you with the quantifiable support to back it up, beyond the promise alone – putting you at ease.